 Genocides are identified by their elevated death tolls.
 Single acts of murder that can be used as fear tactics are not telling of a greater desire for extermination.
 Genocides, on the other hand, demonstrate higher death tolls which show a genuine desire for extermination on behalf of the perpetrator.

-Knowing these characteristics is important for two reasons.
-First, it can help to identify past conflicts that are genocides, highlighting their importance and significance.
-Second, it helps to identify burgeoning conflicts as genocides so early advocacy can help stop them while in still their early stages.
+It helps to identify burgeoning conflicts as genocides so early advocacy can help to stop them while still in their early stages.